AlvinYC/ai_lab_sound/heart_beat/augmentation/augmentation_data-url.md

 * spectrum(frequency) will be changed <br>
 in original b0038.wav, S2-S2 distance is 661 samples, almost 1.29 frame <br>
 in stretch b0038.wav, S2-S2 distance is 826 samples, almost 1.61 frame <br>
-spectrum analysis is used fixed frame size FFT (such as 512 sample) <br>
+when spectrum analysis use fixed frame size to do FFT (such as 512 sample) <br>
-when frame size is fixed, we will get differen spectrum output <br>
+we will get different spectrum output <br>

 ![stretch up 25%](https://drive.google.com/uc?id=1RE2CgLPfQvfAZxME69oAhnM_LQM-2NJl)